-\begin{rem*} Throughout this paper, the constants $c$'s only depend on the contact form and the adapted Riemannian metric, and do \emph{not} depend on $r$.
-Within each proof, the subscription of the constants $c_{(*)}$'s is only for indicating that they might change (usually increase) after each step.
-The constants $c_{(*)}$'s in two different proof have nothing to do with each other. \end{rem*}
+\begin{rem*} Throughout this paper, the constants $c$ only depend on the contact form and the adapted Riemannian metric, and do \emph{not} depend on $r$.
+Within each proof, the subscript of the constants $c_{(*)}$ is only for indicating that they might change (usually increase) after each step.
+The constants $c_{(*)}$ in two different proofs have nothing to do with each other. \end{rem*}